Psalm 5; 2 Corinthians 10:7–18; James 1:22–27

 Boasting isn’t all bad.
 By definition, boast means to have a strong affirming opinion of or confidence in a person.
 In black and white, that looks like a very positive.
 Already, we can see an issue.

 Even in the Greek, the issue is the same.
-What we miss through the is the modifier: empty, shallow, false, or something else.
-We will imply or infer when we or of “boasting”, but we often mislead when we rely on inference or implication.
+What we miss through the written word is the modifier: empty, shallow, false, or something else.
+We will imply or infer when we hear or speak of “boasting”, but we often mislead others when we rely on inference or implication.

 Or, if we take James’ words into account, people who forget who they really are and then measure themselves by a false image.